 We may feel like we don’t want to disturb anyone else.
 We might still be trying to cope in an unhealthy fashion by telling ourselves “it was just a pet.’
 We may not understand what to say or how to make ourselves feel any better.

 It’s important in this time to find a trustworthy friend that you may talk about your annoyance with.
 If you are a friend, please keep these things in your mind.
 Now, it is important to not forget the isolating and carrying alone time to process are two different things.
-You might even consider speaking to a therapist who has expertise with grief and pet loss.
+You might even consider speaking to a therapist who has expertise with grief and loss of a pet.
 This may be a really valuable step.

 All of us at some point will feel that the pain won’t ever leave.
 We may feel overwhelmed and swallowed in our grief and longing for our companion to come back to us.
 We will have many causes within the holidays as we unpack ornaments or might even discover pet hair setting out holiday decorations.